ja-guzzle/docs/docs/how_to_guides/administration/security/User management.md

 3. Admin — Edit /create users ; edit job configs.

-Some features are not applicable anymore (atlas and file templates).
+Some features are not applicable any more (atlas and file templates).